Alan Faneca

 Alan Joseph Faneca (/ˈfænᵻkə/; born December 7, 1976) is an American former professional football player who was a guard in the National Football League (NFL) for 13 seasons.
 He played college football for Louisiana State University (LSU), and earned consensus All-America honors.
-He was drafted by the Pittsburgh Steelers in the first round of the 1998 NFL Draft, and played professionally for the Steelers, New York Jets and Arizona Cardinals of the NFL.
+He was selected by the Pittsburgh Steelers in the first round of the 1998 NFL draft, and played professionally for the Steelers, New York Jets and Arizona Cardinals of the NFL.
 A six-time first-team All-Pro and nine-time Pro Bowl selection, Faneca won a Super Bowl ring with the Steelers in Super Bowl XL, defeating the Seattle Seahawks.
 He was elected to the Pro Football Hall of Fame in 2021 and on May 10, 2021, he was introduced as the head football coach of Frank W. Cox High School in Virginia Beach, Virginia.

-Early years
+Early life

 Faneca attended John Curtis Christian School in River Ridge, Louisiana from 1987 to 1990.
 While attending John Curtis Christian he played football and basketball for the 27-time state champions while in middle and junior high school.
 Faneca then attended Lamar Consolidated High School in Rosenberg, Texas, lettering in football and track.
 He was an All-Greater Houston, Orlando Sentinel All-South, and Touchdown Club of Houston player of the year.
 Faneca began having seizures, which were later diagnosed as epilepsy, at age 15.
 He started on medication to control it and was able to continue playing football.